yWorks/yfiles-for-html-demos/demos/showcase/orgchart/README.md

 The source data is easily converted to a yFiles graph using class [TreeBuilder](https://docs.yworks.com/yfileshtml/#/api/TreeBuilder).

-The visualization of the employee is defined by an svg-template which is interpreted by the node style using the [Vue.js-framework](https://vuejs.org/v2/guide/index.html).
+The visualization of the employee is defined by an svg-template which is interpreted by the node style using the [Vue 2 framework](https://vuejs.org/v2/guide/index.html).

 The demo also shows how a [FilteredGraphWrapper](https://docs.yworks.com/yfileshtml/#/api/FilteredGraphWrapper) can be used to display a subgraph of the model graph.